Courtney Love

 Courtney Love in her youth

-After the parents of her stepfather gave her some money, Courtney decided to move to Ireland to study theology at Trinity College.
-She lasted two semesters before staying with musician Julian Cope, who taught her to play the guitar.
-When Courtney tired of Britain, she returned to San Francisco and studied at an art college.
+When her stepfather's parents gave her some money, Courtney decided to move to Ireland to study theology at Trinity College.
+She made it through two semesters before shacking up with musician Julian Cope, who taught her guitar.
+When Courtney got tired of Britain, she headed back to San Francisco and enrolled in art college.
 She then decided to explore Japan and worked there as a dancer.

 Courtney Love at 16